Hemerochory

 Poppies are hemerochoric plants that belong to the archaeophytes.

-Hemerochory (Ancient Greek ἥμερος, hemeros: 'tame, ennobled, cultivated, cultivated' and Greek χωρίς choris: separate, isolated), or anthropochory, is the distribution of cultivated plants or their seeds and cuttings, consciously or unconsciously, by humans into an area that they could not colonize through their natural mechanisms of spread, but are able to maintain themselves without specific human help in their new habitat.
+Hemerochory (Ancient Greek ἥμερος, hemeros: 'tame, ennobled, cultivated' and Greek χωρίς choris: separate, isolated), or anthropochory, is the distribution of cultivated plants or their seeds and cuttings, consciously or unconsciously, by humans into an area that they could not colonize through their natural mechanisms of spread, but are able to maintain themselves without specific human help in their new habitat.

 Hemerochory is one of the main propagation mechanisms of a plant.
 Hemerochoric plants can both increase and decrease the biodiversity of a habitat.

 Categorisation

 Hemerochoric plants are classified according to the manner of introduction into, for example:

 Ipomoea cairica trailing on a roadside with its purple flowers (possible agochoric dispersal).